There’s no better time than right now to make your dryer safe from fire by cleaning its build-up of lint.

 This is a DIY home maintenance project that should be done regularly.

 Here’s what you need to know about keeping your dryer safe from fire.

-A dirty dryer is a fire hazard.
-The National Fire Protection Association (NFPA) estimates that almost 16,000 home structure fires are caused each year by clothes dryers and washers, with 92 per cent of those blazes attributable to dryers.
-The fires result in hundreds of deaths and injuries annually along with $238 million in property losses.
+The National Fire Protection Association (NFPA) estimates that almost 14,000 fires are caused each year by clothes dryers.
+The fires result in deaths, injuries and millions of dollars in property losses.

 Cleaning the dryer, which also helps it run more efficiently, is pretty straightforward.

 Your best bet is always to follow the cleaning instructions in your owner’s manual.
 Don’t have the manual?
 An online search will usually give you what you need, though you may need the model number to find the correct manual.

 To do the job properly, you’ll need a dryer brush kit available at most big box stores like Lowe’s and Canadian Tire.
 It should have a big brush for cleaning the dryer duct and a smaller one for the filter area.

 Once you have that, cleaning your dryer is basically a three-step process.

 Remember to unplug the dryer or, if you have a gas appliance, to turn off the gas before servicing the dryer.